-Source: T24 System

 2. Additional analysis of deposits from corporate customers

 To further understand the product mix and characteristic of corporate customers, we did additional analysis on four types of deposits from corporate customer’s profiles.
 Below table provides the information of the TB line and the corresponding name of the four deposits.
 The four types of corporate deposits represent the data from balance sheet line item Corporate Deposits.